dotnet/installer/README.md

 Looking for .NET Framework downloads?
 ----------------------------------------

-.NET Framework is the product from which the .NET Core project originated. .NET Core (mostly just called ".NET" here) adds many features and improvements and supports many more platforms than .NET Framework. .NET Framework remains fully supported and and you can find the downloads on the [.NET website](https://dotnet.microsoft.com/download/dotnet-framework).
+.NET Framework is the product from which the .NET Core project originated. .NET Core (mostly just called ".NET" here) adds many features and improvements and supports many more platforms than .NET Framework. .NET Framework remains fully supported and you can find the downloads on the [.NET website](https://dotnet.microsoft.com/download/dotnet-framework).
 For new projects, we recommend you use .NET Core.

 Want to contribute or find out more about the .NET project?
 ----------------------------------------